-In this article, I will discuss the Multi-Statement Table Valued Function in SQL Server.
-Please read below articles before proceeding to this article.
+In this article, I will discuss the Multi-Statement Table Valued Function in SQL Server with Examples.
+Please read the below articles before proceeding to this article.

-The Multi-Statement Table Valued Function in SQL Server is same as the Inline Table values Function in SQL Server means it also return a table as an output but with the following differences.
+The Multi-Statement Table Valued Function in SQL Server is the same as the Inline Table values Function in SQL Server means it also returns a table as an output but with the following differences.

 - Multi-Statement Table-Valued Function body can contain more than one statement.

-- The structure of the table is returned from the function can be defined by us.
+- The structure of the table is returned from the function that can be defined by us.

-We are going to use the below Department and Employee tables.
+We are going to use the following Department and Employee tables.

 Please use below SQL Script to create and populate the Department and Employee tables with some test data.